The future of assessing and quality assurance qualifications

 My thoughts are that the delay in an update makes sense and it will be aligned with the planned update for teacher training qualifications (AET, CET, DET) so everything can be reviewed in 2024 with any new versions of these qualifications coming out at a similar time.
 This will / should avoid any confusion about these qualifications over the coming two years.

-In the meantime our programmes are fully available to anyone wanting to undertake an Assessor, Internal Quality Assurance (IQA) or External Quality Assurance (EQA) qualification.
-To find out more check out our qualifications page.
+In the meantime our programmes are fully available to anyone wanting to undertake an Assessor, Internal Quality Assurance (IQA)

 The Level 5 Diploma in Education and Training (known as the DET) is the current, up to date Level 5 teaching qualification.
 This was introduced in 2014 and replaced the Level 5 Diploma in Teaching in the Lifelong Learning Sector (DTLLS).
 The DET sits within the Education and Training suite of qualifications, alongside the Level 3 Award in Education and Training (AET) and the Level 4 Certificate in Education and Training (CET).
 The Level 5 Diploma in Education and Training has been and still is a very flexible and valuable qualification for vocational Teachers, Trainers and Tutors to gain, opening up opportunities for employment and linked to QTLS.
 The structure of the qualification units provides bespoke pathways for learners to follow, based on their own role or how they want to develop.